Love it or despise it, OSB is here to stay. But how well suited is OSB for flooring or subflooring? Are there any better options available?

 Myth: OSB instantly falls apart when it comes in contact with moisture

 Truth: It is true that OSB isn't as good against moisture as other materials.
-Yet the resin binders and wax in OSB help it perform adequately well in light water conditions.
+The resin binders and wax in OSB help it perform adequately well in light water conditions.

 OSB will work as a floor covering only in a pinch.
 Even then, it could only be used for outbuildings or workshops.

-If you are a homeowner building your own workshop or laying own your own subfloor in your house, consider purchasing 5/8" CDX plywood.
+If you are a homeowner building your workshop or laying own your subfloor in your house, consider purchasing 5/8" CDX plywood.